davmirand/tuning_mod/README.md

 **Part 1**

 There are two known dependencies at this point.
 -	This package requires 'lshw' and 'dmidecode' utilities to be installed on the system
-	-	There are two relevant directories here:
+-	There are also two relevant directories here:

 ```assess-tuning``` and ```packaging```